GoonerM466/iptvboss-support-agent/data/documents/faq/01_tinyurl_not_generating.md

 ### Important Notes

+**This will generate new cloud links for any file you deleted whicc *must* be updated on any player it was used on**

 IPTVBoss now requires the new TinyURL API system (announced in Discord).
 Old TinyURL credentials won't work.

 ### Related Topics